42kevinzheng/Pictures-MP4-to-HTML/README.md

 # Pictures-MP4-to-HTML

-This is a simple python program that will be able to take all picture ending in 'PNG' and 'JPG', and mp4 files, and convert them into a 500x500px in a html file.
+A simple python program that will take all picture ending in 'PNG','JPG', and mp4 files, and convert them into a 500x500px file in a html file.